-Even thought the SAT is going digital, many major aspects of the test are staying the same, including the general format and content, as well as the scoring scale out of 1600.
-But how will the digital SAT be different from the current SAT?
+Even thought the SAT has gone digital, many major aspects of the test have stayed the same, including the general format and content, as well as the scoring scale out of 1600.
+But how is the digital SAT different from the paper-based SAT?
 Below are the key changes.
 You can also learn more by reading our in-depth guide to the digital SAT.

-Don't start thinking you'll be able to take the digital SAT in the comfort of your own home.
-We expect that the computerized test will still be administered at set test centers and on specific dates.
+Don't start thinking you can take the digital SAT in the comfort of your own home.
+The computerized test is still administered at set test centers and on specific dates.

 You can see the total time in the top left and the time remaining in the top right.
 Each page includes one passage (on the left) and its associated questions (on the right).
 On the bottom, directions are on the left and navigation is on the right.

-The College Board has announced that Reading questions on the digital SAT will have several changes:
+Compared to the paper SAT, Reading & Writing questions on the digital SAT have several differences:

-- Each passage will have only one question tied to it
+- Each passage has only one question tied to it

-- Passages will cover a wider range of topics
+- Passages cover a wider range of topics

 Math

 Since there are no passages, each math question is on its own page.
 There's also more information in the bottom left, including a link to the formulas provided with the test.
-The College Board has announced that, for the digital SAT, you'll be able to use an onscreen calculator for the entire section, as opposed to the current no-calculator and calculator sections SAT Math currently has.
+Also, for the digital SAT, you'll be able to use an onscreen calculator for the entire section, as opposed to the no-calculator and calculator sections the paper version of SAT Math used to have.

 The College Board also offers a free test prep program through Khan Academy.
 It includes full official practice tests, extra practice questions, and helpful math review videos.
 Unfortunately, it doesn't offer much guidance for the reading and writing sections, so I would recommend supplementing it with a more strategy-focused guide.